Sitecore-Hackathon/2020-Palinka/README.md

 Please install the related [package](sc.package/HackathonSite-1.0.zip) to a Clean Sitecore Instance.
 Use Package Installation wizard
+Choose the Merge / Merge option in case of conflicts.
+Publish the full website.
 The package contains every necessary files and sitecore items.

 ### Module List